 Big Bend Jai Alai is a relic of what is now considered a rather obscure sport, was once the fastest spectator sport in the world.
 Jai alai started in the Basque region of Spain, and it is similar to racquetball.
 But instead of racquets, players have curved baskets strapped to their hands which are called ‘cesta.’
 The goal is to catch the rock-hard ball called a ‘pelota’ in the cesta, and then throw it back at the front wall in one smooth motion.
 The added leverage provided by the cesta allows the players to throw the ball at such high rates of speed, usually hitting speeds up to 150mph.
 If the opponents cannot catch and return the ball, and the ball stays in bounds, the thrower earns a point.

-Jai alai was once regarded as the fastest growing spectator sport in the 20th century and was as the peak of its popularity in the 1970s.
-To make it easy to understand why a sport you’ve probably never heard was so popular, especially here in Florida, the only sports teams we really had here in Florida were the Miami Dolphins and the Tampa Bay Buccaneers.
-We didn’t get an NBA team until 1988 and a baseball or hockey team until 1993.
+Jai alai was once regarded as the fastest-growing spectator sport in the 20th century and was at the peak of its popularity in the 1970s.
+To make it easy to understand why a sport you’ve probably never heard of was so popular, especially here in Florida, the only sports teams we really had here in Florida were the Miami Dolphins and the Tampa Bay Buccaneers.
+Florida didn’t get an NBA team until 1988 and a baseball or hockey team until 1993.

 Big Bend Jai Alai opened near Quincy in 1978.
-Shortly before its opening, co-owner Stephen Calder died form a heart attack.
-His estate was valued at $22 million, was disputed by his heirs, relatives, business associates and others, in multiple court cases for more than 13 years.
-As an attorney involved in one dispute was quoted: “There are all sorts of wild allegations on the record: suitcases of gems, hidden gold, chicanery, injustice.
+Shortly before its opening, co-owner Stephen Calder died from a heart attack.
+His estate was valued at $22 million and was disputed by his heirs, relatives, business associates, and others, in multiple court cases for more than 13 years.
+As an attorney involved in one dispute was quoted as, “There are all sorts of wild allegations on the record: suitcases of gems, hidden gold, chicanery, injustice.
 Nothing was ever proven.“